Ross Puritty

 Ross Puritty (born December 18, 1966) is an American former professional boxer.
-A high-level journeyman and occasional heavyweight contender, Puritty is best remembered for his shocking upset of Wladimir Klitschko in 1998 that won him the World Boxing Council (WBC) International heavyweight title, as well as for fighting former World Boxing Organization (WBO) world heavyweight champion, Tommy Morrison, to a draw.
-He also holds fairly notable victories over former world title challengers Jorge Luis Gonzalez and Joe Hipp.
+A high-level journeyman and occasional heavyweight contender, Puritty is remembered for his fight with Wladimir Klitschko in 1998 in which he won the World Boxing Council (WBC) International heavyweight title, as well as for fighting former World Boxing Organization (WBO) world heavyweight champion, Tommy Morrison, to a draw.
+He also holds victories over former world title challengers Jorge Luis Gonzalez and Joe Hipp.